wirshingh/MITObim-Assemble-nuclear-rDNA-18S-and-28S-from-genomic-data-in-loop/README.md

 ## Part 3 (Extra) Pull all final fasta contings and log files from directories and rename them with sample IDs
 ### For this script to work, lines 14 and 33 of the script below MUST be modified by the user
-1. In line 14 the shell script below, modify the text "[DIGIT OF LAST ITERATION] with the total number of iterations run (usually 4 or 5 for nuclear ribosomal genes).
+1. In line 14 the shell script below, modify the text "[DIGIT OF LAST ITERATION]" with the total number of iterations run (usually 4 or 5 for nuclear ribosomal genes).

 2. In line 33 of the script below, modfy the awk command text "[FASTA_NAME_OF_SEED]" with the name of the seed used for the MITObim run.
 This is simply the name after the ">" of the fasta file used for the seed.
 If there are spaces in the name, just use the text up to the first space.